ciliatus/ciliatus-legacy/README.md

 * File management for photos and other files
 * Responsive design with automatic night theme to relieve eye strain
 * Voice Control (experimental)
-* RESTful API to use the collected data or trigger actions from you own applications
+* RESTful API to attach your own applications and send sensor data

 ## Demo

 **Be aware:**

 The demo version pulls it's data from our live environment every day at roughly 7 pm.
+Some data is generated demo data.
 Real-time updates are not available in the demo environment.
 Also: Because the source environment is in german you will find user defined strings which cannot be localized.
 You won't see that in your own environment.

 [Demo](https://demo01.ciliatus.io)